johko/blog-posts/hf-blogs/robot-holmes-1.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/607feb037c746d01ecb19180/sw0MFGUQcA-B_3FZPrf2Y.png)

 **Visual Grounding**
-Robot Holmes was getting to terms with the face that the inhabitatns of Vision-Language Village all seemed to be quite special characters.
+Robot Holmes was getting to terms with the fact that the inhabitants of Vision-Language Village all seemed to be quite special characters.
 He had the feeling everyone here could be a murderer or no one.
 At the same time he sensed a strong bond in the local community.

 As he was giving this some thought, he came to halt in front of a shop window, with a puzzled look on his face.
 There were empty frames in all kinds of colors hanging, standing and laying in the shop window.

 He left out a heavy sigh, knowing that he had to go in and find out what this was all about.
 "Here we go again", he quietly said to himself and stepped inside the shop.

-This time he was not greeted directly, a woman was bent over a big workbench with some kind of magnifying goggles sitting on her nose.
+This time he was not greeted directly.
+A woman stood bent over a big workbench with some kind of magnifying goggles sitting on her nose.

-Holmes let his gaze roam around the shop and saw what seemed like a million compartments stretching along the wall with the empty frames he also saw in the window.
+Holmes let his gaze roam around the shop and saw what seemed like a million compartments stretching along the walls, filled with the empty frames he also saw in the window.

-"Perfect", he heard the woman say.
-Happily she reached for a big bottle which must contain glue of some kind he thought, as she was using it to fixate the frame on an underlying image.
+"Perfect", he suddenly heard the woman say.
+Happily she reached for a big bottle which must contain glue of some kind he thought, as she was using it to fixate the frame to an underlying image.

 "Good evening.
-What are you doing there?", Holmes asked her when it seemed like she was done.
+What are you doing there?", Holmes decided to try the polite tone this time and asked her when it seemed like she was done.
 "Oh, hello there.
 I just marked this little street lamp here with this neat frame.
 Isn't it beautiful?", she answered, showing of her work with a certain glee.
 "Well, yes", Holmes agreed, "but why are you doing this?"